OpenIPC/msposd/README.md

 ## To install:
 Copy msposd for the architecture you need on the cam.
+Prebuild binaries for x86 and SigmaStar are at release/ folder.
 ```
 curl -o /usr/bin/msposd https://github.com/tipoman9/msposd/tree/MSP_OSD/release/star6e/msposd
 chmod 755 /usr/bin/msposd